computational-chemical-biology/ccbl_tutorials/docs/git.md

 ![repository github](img/term/repository.png)

+### FORKING
+Creating a “fork” is producing a personal copy of someone else’s project.
+To fork a repository, access the repository of interest and click on the "fork" icon, located in the upper right corner of the page.

+Done!
+The repository files are now available in your [gihub account.](https://github.com/)

+To download the fork files to computer:
+**1.** Access your created fork, click on the green "Code" icon and copy the generated link.
+**2.** At the terminal, type: "git clone <generated_link>" and a copy of the fork will be available.

 ### CONNECTING
 To work in your repository files directly from your terminal, first you must connect your GitHub account, configurating it through the following command:

  ```git config --global user.email "you@example.com"  (Use the email you registered on GitHub)

  ```

  ```git config --global user.name "Your Name" (The username you chose for your GitHub account)

  ```

 After connecting, when pushing your commits to the repository you will simply log in through your GitHub username and password through the terminal!